evaitl/uefi-rs/README.md

 The loader will say a few things on the qemu screen, which are also echoed to the console.
-The loader then jumps to the kernel, which spews "Hello world from the kernel" to the seriall port.
+The loader then jumps to the kernel, which spews "Hello world from the kernel" to the serial port.
 QEMU echos this to the console.